-At this stage of development, children have an amazing amount of energy, so much that it seems they never get tired!
+At this stage of development, children have an amazing amount of energy; so much that it seems they never get tired!
 Sure, every child is different and some are more active than others, but all children require a healthy diet to keep growing and to continue their active exploration of the world that surrounds them.

 How should I feed my child at this stage?

 Now, having your little one try new foods is not the only challenge that may arise.
 The immense energy that young children have can make it difficult for them to sit down and eat.
-Therefore, sometimes you can choose to feed your little one while playing or walking around, however it is not recommended.
+Therefore, sometimes you can choose to feed your child while playing or walking around, although it is not recommended.
 It is important and safer to teach children that we eat on the table.
 Tell him that once he is finished, he can continue playing.
 If your child eats with the family, involve him in the small talk and remember to praise him for his efforts so he may be motivated to continue eating at the table.

 Also, remember to offer iron-rich food during mealtimes.
-Legumes, meat, fish, chicken, and iron-fortified cereal are great options.
+Legumes, meat, fish, chicken, and iron-fortified cereals are great options.
 Likewise, limit milk consumption to no more than 3 glasses per day so that your baby is hungry enough to eat other food.
-At this stage of development your baby’s body and brain require food that contains fat, so don’t give him low-fat choices, unless your doctor advices you to do so.
+At this stage of development, your baby’s body and brain require food that contains fat, so don’t give him low-fat choices, unless your doctor advices you to do so.
 Finally, it is alright to add a pinch of salt to his dishes and give him the same food the rest of the family is having.